badbat75/bbbuild/README.md

 ```
 Where:

-* *batchfile* is the file to be executed in chrooted environment. *runinchroot* is the batch file generated from the official moode build.
+* *batchfile* is the file to be executed in chrooted environment. **runinchroot.sh** is the batch file generated from the official moode build.
 If not specified a shell will be opened in the chrooted environment.

 Environment variables:
 ```